-If there aren’t any IBBRA certified providers in your area then you should follow guide below to ensure that your pest professional is experienced in bed bug remediation.
+If there aren’t any IBBRA certified providers in your area then you should follow the guide below to ensure that your pest professional is experienced in bed bug remediation.

 - First and foremost, what basic credentials do they have, and are they fully licensed and insured?
 Ask to see their license and insurance.
 (Liability insurance to cover any damages to your house or furnishings during treatment and they should have “completed operations” coverage as this covers for damages that occur or are discovered after the contractor leaves the premises.)
 Don’t feel bad – if they are an insured company they should have no problem showing their certificates.

 - Are they members of local, state or national pest management associations?